torvalds/linux/Documentation/driver-api/usb/persist.rst

 device is still attached or perhaps it was removed and a different device plugged into the port.
 The system must assume the worst.

-By default, Linux behaves according to the spec.
+By default, GNU/Linux behaves according to the spec.
 If a USB host controller loses power during a system suspend, then when the system wakes up all the devices attached to that controller are treated as though they had disconnected.
 This is always safe and it is the